Persistent poor sleep can feel like a prison.

 When calories aren’t eaten early, they are less efficiently metabolize later in the day — leading to an energy deficit that can only be ameliorated by further, excessive caloric intake.

-Additionally, movement burns through glutamate stores, allowing for a more appropriate GABA-glutamate balance in the evening which facilitates better relaxation of the nervous system.
+Movement reduces glutamate stores, allowing for a more appropriate GABA-glutamate balance in the evening which facilitates better relaxation of the nervous system.

-The lymph system is nourished by daily exercise and, when sleep cycles have been impaired, the lymph system depends upon movement even more to clear lymph and the toxins housed inside it.
+The lymph system is nourished by daily exercise and, when sleep cycles have been impaired, the lymph system depends upon movement even more deeply to clear lymph and the toxins housed inside it.
 This increased reliance on movement is because the circadian rhythm is critical for lymph function.
 In circadian disruption, movement is all that remains to stimulate lymph flow (along with, potentially, manual lymph drainage, massage and infrared light).

-Bodily hydration is a major challenge in chronic illness.
+Hydration is a major challenge in chronic illness.

 Monitoring fluid intake — as well as water quality — is important when sleep is a challenge.